whage/thesis/thesis.md

 - pure virtual functions
 - **TODO: what else?**

-Abstract types are related to but should not be confused with the general concept of "abstraction" which I'll talk about below.
+Abstract types are related to but should not be confused with the general concept of "abstraction".

 ## Abstraction and types

 Abstraction is the principle of reducing something to its essential characteristics, removing everything that is unnecessary to accurately represent it for a particular usage.
 Abstraction reduces complexity and increases efficiency. [@whatis-abstraction]

 - [Fleury: abstractions](fleury-abs)